Nils Ericson´s Walk

 The walk is located in Trollhättan's lock area, which is approximately 2.6 km from Drottningtorget square in the city center.
 You can choose to either cross the Klaffbron bridge in the center and then turn left and follow Åkersbergsvägen street all the way down to the west side of the lock area and the Kanalmuseet (the Canal Museum).

-Otherwise, from Drottningtorget square you can follow Drottninggatan street down towards the Innovatum area, at the roundabout you turn right and continue on Åkerssjövägen street and then follow the road until you reach the car park and the motorhome parking on the lock area's east side.
+Otherwise, from Drottningtorget square you can follow Drottninggatan street down towards the Innovatum District, at the roundabout you turn right and continue on Åkerssjövägen street and then follow the road until you reach the car park and the motorhome parking on the lock area's east side.